 Steelhead are an anadromous salmonid that are listed pursuant to CESA.
 This fish species occurs in rivers and bay basins with shaded pools of small, cool, low-flow upstream reaches.
 The only stream within the BSA capable of supporting steelhead is Alameda Creek, which crosses I-680 just south of the town of Sunol.
 Currently, fish passage between Alameda Creek and San Francisco Bay is blocked within the City of Fremont by a concrete grade control structure (the "BART weir") located 8.75 miles downstream from the BSA.
 Because these fish are prevented from leaving the watershed by the BART weir, they are not currently considered to be fully anadromous in this region and do not receive protection under FESA.
-Additionally, no critical habitat is present within the BSA.
+Additionally, no critical habitat is present within the BSA, although Alameda Creek provides rearing habitat for many fish species, including steelhead.
+Spawning habitat within the study area is marginal.

-A fish ladder is scheduled to be installed early 2016 at the BART weir that would allow for fish passage between San Francisco Bay and the Alameda Creek watershed.
-With the fish ladder constructed, steelhead within Alameda Creek will likely be included by the National Marine Fisheries Service (NMFS) as part of the federally-listed threatened central California coast steelhead DPS.
-As construction of the fish ladder is anticipated to begin in 2016, steelhead potentially occurring within the BSA are likely to be subject to protection under FESA at the time of project construction.
+A fish ladder was scheduled to be installed in early 2016 at the BART weir that would allow for fish passage between San Francisco Bay and the Alameda Creek watershed.
+With the fish ladder constructed, steelhead within Alameda Creek would likely be included by the National Marine Fisheries Service (NMFS) as part of the federally-listed threatened central California coast steelhead DPS.
+However, during the public review period of the draft EIR/EA, the anticipated date for construction of the fish ladder was delayed and is now unlikely to occur prior to project construction.
+Therefore, steelhead potentially occurring within the BSA are unlikely to be subject to protection under FESA at the time of project construction.
 Within the BSA, Alameda Creek provides rearing habitat for many fish species, including steelhead, however spawning habitat within the study area is marginal.

-As previously discussed in Section 2.3.4, Animal Species, five species listed as endangered or threatened under CESA or FESA have the potential to occur within the BSA.
-These species include: California tiger salamander, California red-legged frog, Alameda whipsnake, San
+As previously discussed in Section 2.3.4, Animal Species, four species listed as endangered or threatened under CESA or FESA have the potential to occur within the BSA.
+These species include: California tiger salamander, California red-legged frog, Alameda whipsnake, and San Joaquin kit fox.

-Joaquin kit fox, and Central California coast DPS steelhead.
 There will be no effect to any other federally listed species or critical habitat (see Appendix J for effects findings for all federally listed species).